The Archive

 A handful of speakers were custom designed for Carnegie Acoustic largely based on the A/V and N-series kits offering piano finishes to be sold at retail stores.

-By the time they were made available, the market was already drastically changing, where shops were no longer stocked speakers in-house, just showed them off on consignment, and to be shipped and delivered directly from the manufacturer.
+By the time they were made available, the market was already drastically changing, where stores no longer stocked speakers in-house, instead showing them off on consignment, to be shipped and delivered directly from the manufacturer.

-They ended up being sold direct to the consumer with massive discounts.
+They ended up being sold direct to the consumer at a substantial discount.

 Venue Series